Build a document in minutes with our step-by-step tool.

-A Florida eviction notice is a written document from a landlord or property management company that is issued to the tenant of the rental property.
-It states that the tenant has a certain number of days to correct a lease violation, such as non-payment of rent, or vacate the property.
-Eviction notices are required by state law.
-A landlord cannot begin a lawsuit against a tenant unless they first properly serve the tenant with an eviction notice.
+Eviction notices are required by Florida law.
+A landlord cannot begin an eviction lawsuit against a tenant unless they first properly serve the tenant with an eviction notice.
 All Florida eviction notices must comply with the landlord-tenant laws of the state.
 An eviction notice is also referred to as a notice to quit.

 A 7-day notice to quit for non-compliance means that the tenant has violated the lease in some way.
 They have 7 days to correct the violation or vacate the property.
 All 7-day notices to quit for non-compliance must comply with Florida Statute Chapter 83, Section 56.
 If the tenant commits the same violation again within the same 12 months after this notice is issued, the landlord may automatically turn to the court for relief instead of serving the tenant a second time.

 A 15-day notice for lease termination isn’t an eviction notice.
 However, it does act in a similar way.
 It informs the tenant that the landlord is ending a month-to-month lease agreement.
 The notice informs the tenant that they have 15 days to vacate the property.
-The are constructed a little bit differently.
+They are constructed a little bit differently.
 The components include:

 Florida landlord-tenant law sets the standards for Florida eviction notices.
 Here are some legal considerations you should be aware of: